googlegenomics/cloudml-examples/README.md

 the variety of tools used.
 We suggest working through the introductory materials for each tool before working with the code in this repository.

+## Blog Post

+[Genomic ancestry inference with deep learning](https://cloud.google.com/blog/big-data/2017/09/genomic-ancestry-inference-with-deep-learning) blog post provides a great overview of the end-to-end reference implementation.
+It also links to pre-processed data and trained model in Google Cloud Storge if you would like to skip some of the steps below.

 ## Getting Started

 1. [Set up the Dataflow SDK for Python](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python)